 If you think for even a moment that your wife might have a drinking problem, then she probably does.
 Once you’ve accepted the fact of her problem, what you need are the best resources available to learn how to help an alcoholic wife.
 Start by calling us, a toll-free helpline that connects you to a world of alcoholism treatment professionals.
 When your desire to help comes from a place of love, you’ll be a pillar of strength throughout your wife’s recovery journey.

-Signs Your Spouse Is An Alcohol Addict
+Signs Your Wife Is An Alcoholic

 Alcoholism is a disease and is therefore distinguishable by its symptoms.
 Because of their slightly different body compositions, women have a slightly lower tolerance to alcohol.
 As a result, the risks associated with excessive drinking are somewhat worse for women than men.
 According to the Mayo Clinic, the following signs and symptoms may indicate alcohol abuse or alcoholism: